carlosgmartin/synax/README.md

 A magic-free, purely-functional neural network library for [JAX](https://github.com/jax-ml/jax).

 No tracing.
 No transforms.
-Just purely-functional JAX.
+No mutation.
+Just functions.

 ## Installation